 Now whichever way the top-level window is resized, the listbox-scrollbar combination should look good.

-If more than one widget has the expansion bit set, the space is
+If more than one widget has the expansion bit set, then the space is

 allocated equally to those widgets.
 This can be used, for example, to